jjackson19862017/StephensPopShop/README.md

 My first test deleted all auctions, however in my haste I had selected all auctions.
 So I confined my parameters to product id's.

+Done

 --> "Auction Deleting"

+Fixed Two Decimal place in newprice from bidding.

+When you open auctions it searches for any closed auctions and changes them to closed, so the user only sees open ones.

+--> "Tweaks"

+IDEA: Allowing the owner to delete any auctions that he wants to, just incase they have made an error or theres a stock error.

+IDEA: change widget for date and time selector.